zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Mon 15 Jul 2019 06:02:27 PM CST`]
+1. The last piece of code for streaming support is growing complicated than expected.
+Still trying to weld the two ends between tcp sock and unix sock gracefully inside the router.
+And struggling with many duplicated code with trivial differences.

 [`Wed 10 Jul 2019 04:02:20 PM CST`]
 1. Almost code complete with the streaming support, remaining start/stop logics for the streaming channel in the bridge object.